sorin-ionescu/prezto/modules/git/README.md

   - `giR` resets the current index interactively.
   - `gix` removes files/directories from the index (recursively).
   - `giX` removes files/directories from the index (recursively and forced).

-### Conflict

-  - `gCl` lists unmerged files.
-  - `gCa` adds unmerged file contents to the index.
-  - `gCe` executes merge-tool on all unmerged file.
-  - `gCo` checks out our changes for unmerged paths.
-  - `gCO` checks out our changes for all unmerged paths.
-  - `gCt` checks out their changes for unmerged paths.
-  - `gCT` checks out their changes for all unmerged paths.

 ### Log